Salt Lake West Side Stories: Post Twelve

 by Brad Westwood

-Salt Lake City’s west side was the location of businesses, homes, tenement houses, hotels, transportation hubs, government buildings, schools, and early non-Mormon religious communities.
+Salt Lake’s west side was the location of businesses, homes, tenement houses, hotels, transportation hubs, government buildings, schools, and early non-Mormon (members of The Church of Jesus Christ of Latter-day Saints, hereafter LDS Church) religious communities.

 By 1895, the Cudahy Meat Packing Company had a small feedlot, slaughterhouse, and plant across the street from Pioneer Park on 300 South.
 Cudahy later expanded its feedlots and moved directly west of the rail corridor on 300 South to 700 West.
 Dinwoody Furniture’s factory opened its doors on 600 South in the early 1870s.
 The Sierra Lumber and Planning Company operated from South Temple and 400 West.
 The west side had a half dozen foundries, not including the railroad-owned foundries, and three ore sampling plants.
 All of these industries listed above were located around hundreds of residences, hotels, apartment buildings, tenements and shanties, all mixed together.

 Businesses on the west side were indeed diverse.
 Some manufactured or processed materials that polluted the environment.
-For example, in the late 1880s, a gasworks plant opened that burned coal to extract gas (for industrial and residential use), coke, coal tar, ammonia, and sulfur which brought foul-smelling air to the area.
-The neighborhood also contributed to America’s sweet tooth, when J. G. McDonald Candy Company and the Salt Lake Company Plant, which later became the Sweet Candy Company, opened their doors adjacent to SLC’s 200 West shipping corridor.
+For example, in the late 1880s, a gasworks plant opened which burned coal to extract gas (for industrial and residential use), coke, coal tar, ammonia, and sulfur which brought foul-smelling air to the area.
+The neighborhood also contributed to America’s sweet tooth, when J. G. McDonald Candy Company and the Salt Lake Company Plant, which later became the Sweet Candy Company, opened their doors adjacent to Salt Lake City’s 200 West shipping corridor.

-Do you want to read the next post?
+Do you want to read the next post (Post 13)?
 CONTINUED TRANSFORMATIONS: INDUSTRIALIZATION AND SALT LAKE CITY’S WEST SIDE

 Eileen Hallet Stone, A Homeland in the West, Utah Jews Remember (Salt Lake City: University of Utah Press, 2001), 3-20.